core-interaction/core-interaction.github.io/topic/advanced-css/index.md

 {% include figure.html src='/example/bounding-box/demo' height='62rem' caption='Here we also move the text with `margin-left` and `margin-right`, though usually this adjustment is much more minor (to the point of ignoring).' %}

-*Eric and I will often call this tactic “negating the bounding box.”*
+*I will often call this tactic “negating the bounding box.”*

 ## Text ragging (sorta)

-We’ve gone on-and-on about how you can’t treat the web like print—always [perfectly ragging](/topic/typography/#ragging) your text for nice, smooth blocks.
+You can’t treat the web like print—always [perfectly ragging](https://www.fonts.com/content/learning/fontology/level-2/text-typography/rags-widows-orphans) your text for nice, smooth blocks.
 In modern (responsive) web design we don’t always know what our text will be, nor where it will wrap!

 But we can do a handful of things to make for *better* ragging/wraps, given the unknowns—judiciously using `hyphens`/`&shy;`, `<wbr>`, `<nobr>`, and `&nbsp;` to *somehwat* control your line breaks.